Shogunal Iconography in the Edo Period

 Scope and syllabus

-The course grows out of a previous and highly popular one.
-This half-unit course is offered in term 1 allowing progression for those who wish to study the Popular Practice in the Edo-period Arts course (also proposed herewith).
+The module grows out of a previous and highly popular one.
+This 15 credit module is offered in term 1 allowing progression for those who wish to study the Popular Practice in the Edo-period Arts module.
 It will complement other offerings in Art and Archaeology, especially those of Drs Carpenter & Kaner, who also propose switching teaching to half-units.
-Therefore MA students in any given year would have the options of taking courses on archaeology, ancient/medieval religious art, and early modern Japan.
+Therefore MA students in any given year would have the options of taking modules on archaeology, ancient/medieval religious art, and early modern Japan.

 Rough weekly breakdowns is: